KaringX/karing-docu/blog/isp/cooperation.md

 - Content:
     - 1、 A concise recommendation of your service.
     - For instance: [French fries cloud] A 6-year-old stable service offering IPLC, CN2/GIA, and comprehensive transit technologies.
 Unlimited device access to streaming services like Netflix, Hulu, HBO, Anime Crazy, and TVB.
 Customizable private dedicated lines available.
-    - 2、 [Optional] Information on whether CPS and USDT withdrawals are supported.
-    - 3、 [Optional] Mention of karing on your client download page.
+    - 2、 [Optional] Mention of karing on your client download page.
 ```